 • Demonstrate a general knowledge of development of theoretical trends in cultural theory.

-• Engage with multiple cultural perspectives relating to such material.
+• Engage with multiple cultural perspectives pertaining to such material.

 • Evaluate ethical and social issues relating to the analysis of different types of texts.